sparrowxiao/HTML-Email-Template/README.md

 #### Special Issues on Pardot
 - [x] Pardot render all the http or https link into the track link for analysis in its platform.
 So in order to avoid the webfont links treated as track link just put it in <style> tag.

 - [x] I personally don't like the test email feature from Pardot, since it is too too slow, local server might be pretty fast.
-Use command line here can make life much easier after installing SendEmail service (MacOSX).
+Use command line here can make life much easier.
+Here is my try, installed SendEmail service on MacOS.
 ```
 brew SendEmail

 /usr/local/Cellar/sendemail/1.56/bin/sendEmail -f yoursender@gmail.com -t yourRecipient@gmail.com < youttestemail.html -s smtp.gmail.com:587 -xu youraccount@gmail.com -xp password

 ```
+- [ ] I am working on embed Jenkins pipeline tool for send test email automatically